(CNS/Gregory A. Shemitz)

 In the First Principle and Foundation of the Spiritual Exercises, St. Ignatius reminds us that our true purpose on this journey is to allow God’s life to deepen within us.
 While we have been given many gifts by God, we must recognize when attachments to them lead us away from our purpose: to live the abundant life that God desires for us, even more deeply than we desire it for ourselves.

 Overconsumption of resources and cramming our lives full of material goods and experiences can hinder us from living the richest lives possible, yet oftentimes we indulge in these things in order to try to fill the God-shaped hole in our restless hearts.
-Pope Francis shares this sentiment in "Laudato Si', on Care for Our Common Home", when he writes, "The external deserts in the world are growing, because the internal deserts have become so vast."
+Pope Francis shares this sentiment in "Laudato Si'", when he writes, "The external deserts in the world are growing, because the internal deserts have become so vast."

 Yet, we do not have to continue to live this way.
 Jesus provides hope and good news through his ministry and way of being.
 He looks at us lovingly, the same way that he gazed at the rich young man, and says, "You are already enough.
 Stop grasping for things that will not satisfy.
 Rest in me."